-Day 7 Kyoto: Journey to Kyoto; Evening walking tour of the Gion district
+Kyoto: Journey to Kyoto; Evening dining tour of the Gion district

 Depart the Alps this morning, making your way down to Kyoto by train via Nakatsugawa and Nagoya, a journey of approximately three hours.
 On arrival in Kyoto you will have the afternoon to settle in and explore independently.

-In the evening you will be taken on a walking tour of the historic Gion district.
+In the evening you will be taken on a dining tour of the historic Gion district.
 This is Kyoto’s traditional heart: a network of tight cobbled streets lined with wooden machiya houses and stores, and an entrance into the world of the geisha.
-Your guide will walk you through the hidden backstreets of the Gion, introducing you to the history and customs of the kagai (geisha district), with the opportunity to look inside teahouses or small shops if you wish.
+Your guide will walk you through the hidden backstreets of the Gion, introducing you to the history and customs of the kagai (geisha district), while getting your fill in a selection of hidden bars and restaurants.
 After dusk settles you may catch sight of geisha or maiko (apprentice geisha) as they float through the Gion between teahouse appointments.

-Day 8 Kyoto: Cycling tour of Kyoto’s backstreets
+Kyoto: Cycling tour of Kyoto’s backstreets & private machiya cooking class

-Today you will explore Kyoto on two wheels.
+This morning you will explore Kyoto on two wheels.
 Starting from a quiet lane near Kyoto station, you will cycle through the Gion district, along the picturesque Shirakawa Canal lined with cherry blossom and willow trees, and down to Hanami-koji (flower-viewing street).
 It is then on to the Imperial Palace Park, former home of the Imperial family.
 Later you will cover some of Kyoto’s 17 UNESCO World Heritage Sites – Nijo Castle, former home of the early Shoguns; Kinkakuju, a stunning Zen temple with its two top floors completely covered in gold leaf; and Daitoku-ji Zen temple complex, known for its Zen rock garden, considered best of its kind in Japan.
-This is a full day venture which will cover approximately 30-40km of cycling, using mostly flat and quiet backstreets to get around.
-The tour can be shortened to a half-day or replaced with a more conventional itinerary using taxis and public transport should you prefer.

 Leave Koya-san this morning for the journey back down to Osaka, repeating the steps taken yesterday on the way up from Kyoto.
 Later in the evening you sample the best that Osaka has to offer on an exciting and enticing food tour.
 Moving through several different bars and izakaya you will sample Osakan favourites such as takoyaki, okinomiyaki, kushikatsu, yakiniku, and more.
 As the Osakans say, now is the time for “kuidaore” – eat yourself to ruin!